Secondary source: Family history

 "A secondary source is a record or statement of an event or circumstance made by a non-eyewitness or by someone not closely connected with the event or circumstances, recorded or stated verbally either at or sometime after the event, or by an eye-witness at a time after the event when the fallibility of memory is an important factor."
 Consequently, according to this definition, a first-hand account written long after the event "when the fallibility of memory is an important factor" is a secondary source, even though it may be the first published description of that event.

 Autobiographies

-An autobiography can be a secondary source in history or the humanities when used for information about topics other than its subject.
+An autobiography or a memoir can be a secondary source in history or the humanities when used for information about topics other than its subject.
 For example, many first-hand accounts of events in World War I written in the post-war years were influenced by the then prevailing perception of the war, which was significantly different from contemporary opinion.